nazaninsbr/Irainian-Holiday-Crawler/README.md

 # Irainian-Holiday-Crawler

-The Jupyter Notebook is the basic/dirty version of the code and is basically what I used to figure out how to get the date.
-If you want to use this however I would not suggest using the notebook.
-You can download the`holiday_crawler.py` file instead, place it next to your code and use it like this:
+You can download the`holiday_crawler.py` file, place it next to your code and use it like this:

 ```python
 from holiday_crawler import HolidayCrawler